When does the program take place?

 Are DACA applicants eligible to apply?

 Yes.
 Applicants are not required to disclose their citizenship status during the application process.
-Once admitted, CHCI would ask for that disclosure for onboarding purposes.
-Any DACA applicant accepted must have their permit at the start of the program.
+Once admitted, CHCI will require work authorization for onboarding purposes.
+Any DACA applicant accepted must have a work authorization valid through the last day of their program.

 How can a college student participate in an internship during the spring or the fall?

 College students every year take part in the spring or fall Congressional Internship Program.
-It is up to each student’s unique situation on how this is done.
-Majority of our students receive some sort of academic credit through their university for their participation in the program.
-Each academic identifies CHCI’s programs differently as an out-of-class experience, internship credit, independent study, etc. Some students might also take an online course or two.
+Students will need to work with their advisors to ensure this process goes smoothly.
+The majority of our students receive some sort of academic credit through their university for their participation in the program.
+Each institution identifies CHCI’s programs differently as an out-of-class experience, internship credit, independent study, etc. Some students might also take an online course or two.
 Check with your counselor or academic advisor with questions on participatory credit.

 How do I obtain academic credit from my institution to participate?